 Windows 10 2021 Update Freezes

-Whatever the reason here some solutions you may apply to fix Windows 10 version 20H2 freezes or randomly crashes with different blue screen errors etc.
+Whatever the reason here are some solutions you may apply to fix Windows 10 version 20H2 freezes or randomly crashes with different blue screen errors etc.

-Note: If due to windows freezes/Crashes you are unable to perform below solutions, Then You need to Boot into safe mode with networking so that windows start with minimum system requirements and allow to perform troubleshooting steps.
+Note: If due to windows freezes/Crashes you are unable to perform the below solutions, Then You need to Boot into safe mode with networking so that windows start with minimum system requirements and allow to perform troubleshooting steps.